Anas Aremeyaw Anas: Other works

 From October to December 2016, Anas ventured outside of the world of investigative journalism as an advocate for peace in his "Anas4Peace" multimedia campaign.
 These films, jingles and interactive social media posts brought together 22 non-aligned Ghanaian celebrities to advocate for peace during the election period.
 The #IAmAnas movement celebrating Anas's anonymity has also attracted media attention.
 In October 2018, Anas launched an online platform for members of the public to upload videos reporting corruption.

+Litigation

+In 2018, Anas Aremeyaw Anas brought a defamation lawsuit against Member of Parliament Kennedy Agyapong.
+On 15 March 2023 the judge dismissed the case calling Anas a blackmailer who uses blackmail to extort money from his opponents and people he does not like.
+His work was described as investigative terrorism and not investigative journalism.
+In 2024, the Supreme Court upheld the dismissal by a 3–2 vote but declined the defendant's motion to impose his legal costs on the plaintiff.